Special Educational need and disability - SENd

 - Other pupils will have special educational needs and this may lead to them not achieving their personal potential.
 It is our responsibility to ensure that pupils with special educational needs have the maximum opportunity to attain and achieve in line with their potential.
 Accurate assessment of need and the use of evidence-based programmes, which address the root causes of any learning difficulty, are essential ingredients of success for these pupils.
 These will be provided, initially, through additional support funded from the devolved schools budget.

 Our Special Educational Needs and Disabilities Coordinator is Tina Cox.
 Please contact Mrs Cox via the school office click here.
-To see a copy of the SEND Policy below.
+To see a copy of the SEND Policy please visit the policies section of this website.